 Boundaries and Relationships

-This resources only applies to documenting a risk associated with a specific planned or ongoing action, not a general propensity to risk.
+This resource only applies to documenting a risk associated with a specific planned or ongoing action, not a general propensity to risk.
 The latter would be handled using AllergyIntolerance for substance-specific issues or Flag for other types of issues.

 This resource is limited to clinical issues associated with a proposed or ongoing action.
 It does not cover technical issues such as lack of permission, duplicate identifiers and other business rule violations.
 Technical issues are conveyed using the OperationOutcome resource.
 It is possible to have both OperationOutcome and DetectedIssue together, where the OperationOutcome might indicate that a requested action was rejected due to a clinical issue and the DetectedIssue provides the details of the issue.